The New Default. Your hub for building smart, fast, and sustainable AI software

 Market research in 2026 is part desk work, part conversation.
 Desk work gives you the landscape: competitors, pricing, positioning, demographic data.
 Conversations tell you what the landscape feels like from inside a user's day.

-• SWOT analysis for a quick strengths/weaknesses/opportunities/threats snapshot
+Useful tools for desk research include SWOT analysis for a quick snapshot of strengths, weaknesses, opportunities.

-Use both quantitative methods (surveys, demographic stats) and qualitative ones (open-ended interviews, card sorting).
+Use both quantitative methods (surveys, demographic data) and qualitative ones (open-ended interviews, card sorting).
 Document everything.
 Re-interview users at every milestone.

 Two decisions collide here: who builds the app, and what it runs on.